myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 In this tutorial, we will be training the network on MNIST dataset.
 We'll try to understand neural network architecture.

-The most important thing to understand in deep learning is what goes in and what comes out, with the understanding of what the network is doing inside that black box.
-Here black box refers to the hidden layers of DNN.
-What is it seeing first and at the end of the training the model.
+The most important thing to understand in deep learning is what is our network learning which requires understanding of the network architecture.
 The below architecture is not meant to give us very good score.
-In this series we'll only focus on pytorch-101.
+In this post we'll focus on few more concepts and then jump into pytorch-101.

 To understand the basic terminologies of CNN building blocks.
 Kindly go through this post.

 [CNN Part 1 : Basic Concepts](https://myselfhimanshu.github.io/posts/cnn_01/)